Best for a Family Day Out in the City Park

 Restaurants in the Vicinity

-The kids always get extremely hungry after splashing about in the water so they nibble a giant pretzel bought from one of the street vendors in City Park.
+Our kids always get extremely hungry after splashing about in the water.
+We usuall get them a giant pretzel or lángos from one of the street vendors in City Park.

-If you want to have more substantial food do reserve a table in advance in one of the following restaurants:
+If you want to have more substantial food we recommend one of the following restaurants.

 Széchenyi Kertvendéglő – within the bath complex